Director: Richard W. Handel, PhD

-EVMS Student Mental Health (SMH) offers evaluations, consultation, and short-term psychotherapy (i.e., counseling) to all full-time EVMS students and their spouses.
-Our program is located in EVMS Psychiatry and Behavioral Sciences, 7th Floor, Hofheimer Hall.
+EVMS Student Mental Health (SMH) offers evaluations, consultation, and short-term psychotherapy (i.e., counseling) to all full-time EVMS students and their spouses/partners.
+Our program is located in the Student Health Clinic, 2nd Floor, Andrews Hall.
+For students located in Virginia, services are also available through telehealth.
 SMH services are covered by student fees and are entirely separate from your insurance benefits.
 No charges are submitted to your insurance provider when you seek services under the SMH program.
-Generally, the number of SMH sessions available to a student or his or her spouse is limited to five visits per year.
+Generally, the number of SMH sessions available to a student or his or her spouse/partner is limited to seven visits per year.
 EVMS SMH clinicians have no involvement in academic evaluations of clients under their care.

 Detailed Description of Services:

-As noted, SMH provides evaluations, consultation, and brief psychotherapy (i.e., counseling) for students and their spouses.
-The first appointment with an SMH clinician consists of an evaluation during which the client’s presenting concerns and additional background information are collected.
+As noted, SMH provides evaluations, consultation, and brief psychotherapy (i.e., counseling) for students and their spouses/partners.
+The first appointment with SMH consists of an evaluation during which the client’s presenting concerns and additional background information are collected.
 The initial appointment generally lasts for about one hour.
-Depending upon the presenting problem, at the end of this initial evaluation, a client will either be scheduled for short-term treatment through SMH or referred to appropriate resources in the community for longer-term or specialized (e.g., a neuropsychological evaluation for ADHD) services.
-A list of resources will be provided to enhance the likelihood of coverage by your health insurance plan.
+Depending upon the presenting problem, at the end of this initial evaluation, a client will either be scheduled for short-term treatment through SMH or referred to appropriate resources in the community for longer-term or specialized services (e.g., a neuropsychological evaluation).
 Students are encouraged to consider coverage when choosing a provider.

 Although the following list is not all inclusive, some common problems that may benefit from short-term treatment include:

 - adjusting to the demands of your academic program